 Shoulder MRI scan

-A shoulder MRI (magnetic resonance imaging) scan is a imaging test that uses powerful magnets and radio waves to create pictures of the shoulder area.
+A shoulder MRI (magnetic resonance imaging) scan is an imaging test that uses energy from powerful magnets and to create pictures of the shoulder area.

 It does not use radiation (x-rays).